cwebdev/Job-Listing-App/README.md

 ### What I learned

 - Creating dynamic content responsive website
-- How to filter data using script according to user input
+- How to filter data using script according to user input in React

 ### Continued development